Interactive features - Getting started ¶

 - Make your own animations.
 For further details see: : Mastering movements .

 Advanced users can make the robot move with the NAOqi motion services .

 When to use it?
 Only if it makes sense in your application.

-Advanced users can also use ALMotion to detect when NAO ’s limbs have been moved by the user (by comparing their present position with their expected position).
+Advanced users can also use ALMotion to detect when Pepper ’s limbs have been moved by the user (by comparing their present position with their expected position).